DrewDevero/A_Drew_Calculator/README.md

 # A_Drew_Calculator
-I created a fully functional calculator.
+I created a functional calculator.
 Try it out!